Start page

 ?

-The history of the Iranian languages is very difficult to reconstruct due to mutual influences, borrowings from Arabic and Turkic.
-The issue is also complicated by the absence or insufficiency of written monuments and the fact that some languages still remain unwritten or poorly written.
-We can confidently talk about the development of the Persian language (Farsi), which history can be traced back to the VI cen.
+The history of the Iranian languages is very difficult to reconstruct due to mutual influences, and borrowings from Arabic and Turkic.
+The issue is also complicated by the absence or insufficiency of written monuments and the fact that some languages remain unwritten or poorly written.
+We can confidently talk about the development of the Persian language (Farsi), whose history can be traced back to the VI century.
 BC, about its close connection with Tajiki, as well as about the continuation of the Sogdian language in modern Yaghnobi.
 Even the question of the dialectological affiliation of the Avesta language still has no unambiguous answer (ORANSKI I.M., 1979: 33).
 There are so many Indo-Aryan forms in the Avesta language that have no counterpart in the Iranian languages that it can be considered simply a written language based on Indo-Aryan with extensive use of true Iranian words.
-On the other hand, the Persian language had a great influence on other Iranian languages over the centuries and Persian loan-words often displaced the original vocabulary from unwritten and little-written languages, which is now lost forever.
+In this regard, there is no way to connect the language of the Avesta with any modern language, because research experience has shown that quite numerous ancient peoples do not disappear, but survive under a different name and preserve their language.
+The same applies to the Median language, about which not a single written monument has survived (DIAKONOV I.M.
+1956: 9), which does not allow us to speak about its relationship with other Iranian languages with sufficient accuracy.
+However, one of them may be its continuation.
+On the other hand, the Persian language highly influenced other Iranian languages over the centuries and the Persian loan words often displaced the original vocabulary from unwritten and little-written languages, which is now lost forever.

 This map is based on work by Dr. of Columbian University Michael Izady (the original is here) .

 The most convenient for counting is vocabulary as the most numerous collection of linguistic units.
 For the convenience of counting, an etymological dictionary table is compiled consisting of nests of words attributed to one etymon.
-At that time, the etymological dictionaries necessary for compiling the table had not yet been published, with the exception of the historical-etymological dictionary of the Ossetian language (ABAYEV V.I.
-1958-1989), therefore, the lexical material was selected from bilingual dictionaries.
-As a result, unidentified loan-words from languages of other groups were included in the dictionary.
-In addition, the establishment of a primordial relationship between the Iranian languages was hampered by later mutual borrowings, especially from Farsi.
-The influence of Persian on other Iranian languages is easily explainable, but borrowings from Tajik and Dari are also common, and migrations changed the original spatial arrangement of languages, what resulted in mutual borrowings in the already formed languages of the new neighbors.
-Thus, the structure of the ancient relationships of the Iranian languages in the present is distorted and its true graphic model cannot be reproduced on the basis of modern vocabulary with sufficient accuracy.
+At that time, the etymological dictionaries necessary for compiling the table had not yet been published, except for four volumes of the Historical and Etymological Dictionary of the Ossetian Language (ABAYEV V.I.
+1958-1989), therefore, the lexical material was selected from bilingual dictionaries of Ossetic, Kurdish, Talishi, Gilaki, Persian, Pashto, Tadjik, Dari, Yazghulami, Shughni, Roshani (with Khufi), Bartangi, Yaghnobi, Sarikoli (Tashkorgani).
+Data on the basic patterns of phonetic correspondences between Iranian languages were taken from the works of Sokolov [SOKOLOV S.N.
+1979: 127-235], the features of Talysh consonatism were taken into account according to Miller's work [MILLER V.V.
+1953: 53-57].
+The establishment of a primordial relationship between the Iranian languages was hampered by later mutual borrowings, especially from Farsi.
+The influence of Persian on other Iranian languages is easily explainable, but borrowings from Tajik and Dari are also common, and migrations changed the original spatial arrangement of languages, which resulted in mutual borrowings in the already-formed languages of the new neighbors.
+During the analysis, it was found that the artificial languages of Dari and Tajik can be combined into one language with Persian, as having a common origin.
+The Shughnai, Roshani, and Bartangi languages also have a common origin.
+They, too, were united into one group of Pamir languages.
+The second group of Pamir languages is Wakhi and Ishkashimi.
+Thus, the structure of the ancient relationships of the Iranian languages in the present is distorted and its true graphic model cannot be reproduced based on modern vocabulary with sufficient accuracy.

-When constructing a relationship diagram, it was clearly seen that for some languages lexical material is clearly lacking.
+When constructing a diagram of the relation of the Iranian languages (see below), it was seen that for some languages lexical material is insufficient.
 Indeed, some of the dictionaries used were quite small.
 This is especially true for the dictionary of the Gilan language, the lexical composition of which is still insufficiently studied.
 (KERIMOVA A.A., MAMEDZADE A.K., RASTORGUYEVA V.S.
 1980: 4).
 However, an approximate diagram of the relationship was drawn up without much effort under certain conventions – where the data of some pairs of languages contradict, the data of other pairs come to the rescue.
 This is a peculiarity of the graphic-analytical method.

-At left: The initial graphic model of the relationship of the Iranic languages
+At left: The initial graphic model of the relationship of the Iranian languages

 In principle, the resulting scheme should correspond to the location of the areas of formation of the studied languages.
 The experiment carried out with deliberately distorted data with a relative error of 40% showed that the construction of a scheme is possible, and it practically does not differ from that obtained from the correct data (STETSYUK VALENTYN.
 1998: 19-21).